LDSSA/heroku-model-deploy/README.md

 do much good in terms of making the model available to the rest of the world.
 All this `localhost` stuff doesn't help anybody that's not typing on your local machine.

-So let's take all of the work we've done getting this running and put it on heroku where it can generate real business value.
-For this part, you can use any server that has a static IP address though since we want to avoid the overhead of administering our own server, we will use a servive to do this for us called [heroku](https://www.heroku.com/) This is one of the oldest managed platforms out there and is quite robust, well-known, and documented.
-However, be careful before you move forward with a big project o Heroku - it can get CRAZY expensive REALLY fast.
+So let's take all of the work we've done getting this running and put it on heroku, where it can generate real business value.
+For this part, you can use any server that has a static IP address though since we want to avoid the overhead of administering our own server, we will use a service to do this for us called [heroku](https://www.heroku.com/).
+This is one of the oldest managed platforms out there and is quite robust, well-known, and documented.
+However, be careful before you move forward with a big project on Heroku - it can get CRAZY expensive REALLY fast.

 However, for our purposes, they offer a free tier webserver and database that is enough to suit our